Modern Languages and Literatures

 SPAN 308: Contemporary Spain: Hist/Pol/Cultre

 The course focuses on popular culture (music, film, theatre, news) in conjunction with a study of the events of the past which led to social and political change in Spain.
 Spain has been a democracy since 1977 and a member of the European Union since 1986 (the year in which the country voted to join NATO) and has created strong economic, social, and cultural ties with Latin America.
 Through a study of selected songs, films, plays, news articles and videos, students examine Spain's transition from an isolated dictatorship to a democratic nation.
 Although mostly reported as a success story, Spain continues to deal with the lingering effects of fascism today.
 We address current questions of social justice, immigration, economy, regional autonomy, and political struggle.
 Prerequisite: One higher 200-level Spanish course (i.e. above SPAN 212) or placement exam recommendation or permission of instructor.
-(Under the Forester Fundamental Curriculum, this course meets the Global Perspectives requirement.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Global Perspective.)

 SPAN 310: Creative Writing

 Intensive work in creative original compositions of prose, poetry, and drama.
 Analysis of style in selected Hispanic writers.
 Prerequisite: One 300-level Spanish course or permission of instructor.
-(Under the Forester Fundamental Curriculum, this course meets the Creative & Performing Arts and Global Perspectives requirements.)
+(This course satisfies Creative & Performing Arts and Global Perspective.)

 SPAN 314: Spanish Phonetics

 This course introduces the fundamentals of phonetic and phonological theory and describes the Spanish sound system.
 It also includes extensive oral practice with the aim of improving pronunciation, fluency, and communicative skills.
 Prerequisite: SPAN 212 or higher 200-level course, or placement exam recommendation or permission of instructor.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities requirement.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Humanities.)

 SPAN 315: Introduction to Translation Studies

 This course is an introduction to the theory and practice of translation.
 Students will familiarize themselves with the different meanings of "translation," various approaches to the study of translated texts, methodologies used to translate across genres, and the relationship between translation and other disciplines, such as literature, politics, and cinema.
 A variety of technical, literary, and cultural texts from various national and linguistic traditions will provide opportunities to engage with translation theory through a comparative approach.
 Texts will be translated from Spanish to English and from English to Spanish.
 Prerequisite: SPAN 212 or higher 200-level course, or placement exam recommendation or permission of instructor.
-(Under the Forester Fundamental Curriculum, this course meets the Global Perspectives and Writing requirements.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Global Perspective and Writing Intensive.)

 SPAN 320: Spanish for Business, Law, Intl Rel

 (Spanish for Business, Law, and International Relations) This course prepares students to understand and produce conversational and written Spanish for business, law, and international affairs.
 Students practice using specialized vocabulary and concepts associated with contractual and diplomatic negotiation, banking and business, and law and public policy.
 Cultural and historical topics for discussion may include the financial crash of the early 2000s in Argentina; the rise and fall of Brazil’s economy; foreign investment in Mexico, Central America, and the Caribbean; Spain’s economic precarity after the 2008 financial crisis; trade, banking, and diplomatic relations between the U.S. and Latin America; marketing to Latino communities in the U.S. compared to different countries in Latin America; and human rights law and immigration policies in the U.S. This course balances intercultural knowledge with language tools, including vocabulary building, conversation practice, listening comprehension, and the acquisition of idioms necessary for intercultural communication and competence in Spanish-speaking contexts.
 Course materials include feature films, documentaries, and readings drawn from news sources.
 Particularly recommended for students who are considering careers in economics, business, politics, law, and international relations.
 Prerequisite: SPAN 212 or higher 200-level course, or placement exam recommendation or permission of instructor.
-(Under the Forester Fundamental Curriculum, this course meets the Global Perspectives and Speaking requirements.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Global Perspective and Speaking Intensive.)

 cross listed: LNAM 320